Skip to navigation Skip to content

 Depending on the length of absence, a customer may be eligible to claim if they are temporarily overseas.

-Check the RSIM screen for the latest immigration movements and arrival/departure from Australia.
-This information is recorded under the Move Direction field.
+Check the RSIM screen for the latest arrivals into and departures from Australia.

 Is the customer inside Australia?